collapsed-stacks/startups/questions/9420/how-to-split-equity-between-founders.md

 - posted by: [Alari Truuts](https://stackexchange.com/users/5357302/alari-truuts) on 2016-06-08
 - score: 1

-<p>I have answered this sort of question here: <a href="https://startups.stackexchange.com/questions/9322/splitting-equity-between-founders/9323#9323">Splitting equity between founders</a> and there are quite a few materials online that would help explain, but my suggestion is:</p>
+I have answered this sort of question here: https://startups.stackexchange.com/questions/9322/splitting-equity-between-founders/9323#9323 and there are quite a few materials online that would help explain, but my suggestion is:

-<p>Determine the potential value of your business at the moment.</p>
+Determine the potential value of your business at the moment.

-<p>Based on that number see what your money buys you and determine the worth of free work on each of you (if you had a salary) and how much value that persons work adds to the company.</p>
+Based on that number see what your money buys you and determine the worth of free work on each of you (if you had a salary) and how much value that persons work adds to the company.

-<p>Let's say your company is worth 100k, you put in 50k that should buy you 50% now for the rest let's say your contributions are equal 50/50, then split he remainder and you get 75% he gets 25%.
-If the co-founders input is crucial and without it there'd be no business consider a bigger share for him.</p>
+Let's say your company is worth 100k, you put in 50k that should buy you 50% now for the rest let's say your contributions are equal 50/50, then split he remainder and you get 75% he gets 25%.
+If the co-founders input is crucial and without it there'd be no business consider a bigger share for him.

-<p>The thing is, noone can tell you how much equity you should give/get, in the end it's all up to communication and compromises..
+The thing is, noone can tell you how much equity you should give/get, in the end it's all up to communication and compromises..
 You should never however undervalue a developer and have him a share that keeps him interested and motivated.
-If his share worth per year is equal to what he'd make working regularly, he might..</p>
+If his share worth per year is equal to what he'd make working regularly, he might..

 ## Answer 9428